I ran my first race of the year today: Stubbington 10k. I’ve run it four times previously, so I knew what to expect.

 Finally, I reached the home straight.
 I didn’t really have enough energy for a finishing sprint, but at least I hadn’t slowed down significantly:

-I managed to finish the race in under 55 minutes, so it was my 3rd fastest [or 3rd slowest, for the pessimists!] attempt at this race.
+I managed to finish Stubbington 10k in under 55 minutes, so it was my 3rd fastest [or 3rd slowest, for the pessimists!] attempt at this race.

 After crossing the line, I saw Aurelio.
 I hadn’t realised that he was just ahead of me, although I had recognised Kelly who he was running with.
 I later saw that their chip times were identical to mine!

 It was great to catch up with Ruth, Khalid and Rodolfo.
-Ruth was one of a trio of friends who narrowly missed out going under 50 minutes (Teri and Paul were the other two who were very close).
-Likewise, Rodolfo nearly managed to guide Khalid (who is visually impaired) to a sub 42 minute time, but they missed it by a few seconds.
+Ruth was one of a trio of friends who narrowly missed out on going under 50 minutes (Teri and Paul were the other two who were very close).
+Likewise, Rodolfo nearly managed to guide Khalid (who is visually impaired) to a sub-42-minute time, but they missed it by a few seconds.
 It was quite a busy course, so I think they all did brilliantly.

 Overall, I think this was a great race.
 Every entrant received a long-sleeved technical t-shirt, which I think is a great idea.
 Very few races give away long-sleeved t-shirts and I only wear technical tees when running, so this is a shirt that I’m likely to wear in the future.